lokcon/spotify-text2playlist/README.md

 * (to be added)

 ## To-do
-* Smarter search with no results is found
+* Smarter search when no result for a track is found
-    * Use google
+    * Use Google to get track info?
-    * replace "ft.", "featuring" with spaces
+    * replace words like "ft.", "featuring" with spaces